agera-edc/MinimumViableDataspaceOld/docs/developer/decision-records/2022-05-10-dataspace-communication/README.md

 ![dataspace-enrollment](dataspace-enrollment.png)

 1. The Client for Company1 initiates the enrollment process based on the Dataspace DID URL.
+It retrieves the DID Document, and parses it to determine the Self-description document endpoint.
-It retrieves the DID Document and parses it to determine the Dataspace enrollment HTTP endpoint.
+2. The Client for Company1 retrieves the Self-description document, and parses it to retrieve the Dataspace enrollment HTTP endpoint.
-1. The client needs access to the Company1 Private Key to sign a JWS.
+3. The client needs access to the Company1 Private Key to sign a JWS.
 The client sends an HTTP request to the Dataspace Authority enrollement endpoint.
 The request is accepted for asynchronous processing.
-1. The DA uses the Distributed authorization sub-flow (see above) to authenticate the request...
+4. The DA uses the Distributed authorization sub-flow (see above) to authenticate the request...
-1. ... and retrieve credentials from Company1's Identity Hub.
+5. ... and retrieve credentials from Company1's Identity Hub.
-1. The DA authorizes the request by applying the Dataspace enrollment policy on the obtained Verifiable Credentials.
+6. The DA authorizes the request by applying the Dataspace enrollment policy on the obtained Verifiable Credentials.
-1. The DA stores membership information in its registry.
+7. The DA stores membership information in its registry.
 At the very least, this includes Company 1's DID URL.
-1. The DA issues and signs a membership Verifiable Credential as an X.509 Certificate.
+8. The DA issues and signs a membership Verifiable Credential as an X.509 Certificate.
-1. The DA stores the Certificate in its log, for audit and revocation.
+9. The DA stores the Certificate in its log, for audit and revocation.
-1. The DA sends the Verifiable Credential to Company1's Identity Hub for storage.
+10. The DA sends the Verifiable Credential to Company1's Identity Hub for storage.
 It uses the Identity Hub bearer token (from the Distributed authorization sub-flow) to authenticate the request.
-10. Company1's Identity Hub validates the bearer token and stores the membership Verifiable Credential.
+11. Company1's Identity Hub validates the bearer token and stores the membership Verifiable Credential.

 ### List participants flow